irwin-xyz/nate-irwin-xyz/bucket-list/index.md

 # Bucket list

 Things I want to do before I die.
 This is a living list that's in no particular order.
-I was inspired to publicize the list by [Dustin Curtis](https://dcurt.is/bucket-list).
+I was inspired to put this on my website by [Dustin Curtis](https://dcurt.is/bucket-list).

 - Read a thousand books
 - Climb Denali